Selma, Your Antique destination on I-95

 Shoppers now will find over 100,000 square feet of antiques within walking distance of each other on a picturesque 1950’s streetscape.
 Antique dealers work cooperatively to market Selma as a destination.
 Visitors are made to feel welcome by the dealer’s friendly and inviting nature, and they have truly united to make Selma’s plan come together.

 With success in one arena of retail shopping, Selma has attracted more success with new restaurants locating in downtown to feed hungry antique shoppers.
-After the shopping is done, and visitors have hopefully found Creech’s Drugstore and enjoyed a old-fashioned fountain lemonade, ice-cream float or milk-shake ... or lunch and dessert at Hula Girls!
+After the shopping is done, visitors should search for Creech’s Drugstore and enjoy an old-fashioned fountain lemonade, ice-cream float or milk-shake ... or have lunch at Don Beto's or Sami's Pizza!
 Visitors will also find an evening of entertainment in Selma awaits.

 The Live @ the Rudy show in the renovated Rudy Theatre, offers live entertainment with country music and comedy.
 This variety show is a touch of Myrtle Beach and a touch of Branson in a 576-seat theatre.
 The show is drawing church groups, motorcoach groups and visitors from up and down the East coast.
 The Christmas Show is a must see for adults and children of all ages, with the show beginning in early November and running until the week of Christmas, with added dates and matinees.
 Last year’s dates were completely sold out with over 30,000 visitors enjoying the show.